 - Author(s) agree to cover the Author Processing Charge (APC) prior to publication.
 APCs apply to articles published in vol. 6, no. 1, onwards.

-- The author(s) have read and accepted all our policies; authorship is based on substantial contribution, drafting and/or revising the manuscript for important intellectual content, and final approval; any potential conflict of interest is declared during submission (in the Comments for the Editor field in the first step of the submission process); and the submission does not infringe on the rights of other parties.
+- The submission is an original manuscript not submitted elsewhere.
+Authorship is based on substantial contribution, drafting and/or revising the manuscript for important intellectual content, and final approval.
+Any potential conflict of interest is declared during submission.
+The submission does not infringe on the rights of other parties.
+The author(s) have read and accepted all our policies.

 Academic Articles are academic and scholarly essays that are well structured, have a convincing argument and form, follow academic convention, and are appropriately sourced.
 Generally submission are 3,000 to 4,500 words.
 Academic Articles are subject to double-blind peer review.